History

 Early New Town Proposal

 The Victorian buildings in Drumsheugh Gardens, arranged in the terraced form of the original New Town, surround a private garden area.
 The properties are occupied in the main as private residencies with commercial occupiers peppered around the area.
 Medical use dominated in the first half of the 20th century; private clinics, GP surgeries, hospitals and doctor's homes.
 The Bonham Hotel at number 35, for example, was 'The Private Clinic' until 1951 when it was sold to The University of Edinburgh as student accommodation.
 Properties are 4-storey plus basement, mainly comprising rooms with high ceilings, meaning that top floor residents may find themselves with over 80 steps to climb (few have the benefit of lifts).
-Very few of the properties are single occupancy today, most having long-since been converted to individual flats.
+Few properties are single occupancy today, most having long-since been converted to individual flats.

 This aerial view was kindly provided to the late Lord John McCluskey by Douglas Corrance specifically for our use on the website.
 It's a view looking north from high above Haymarket Station and showing virtually all of the Western extension to the original New Town with St. Mary's Cathedral as its centrepiece.